ricardobossan/laibarch/.local/share/ricing/README.md

 - Basic Arch Linux installation completed
 - System partitioned, formatted, and bootloader installed
 - System booted into the installation
+- This repository cloned or copied to the user's home directory
+  - Contains patched dwl and slstatus sources at `~/.local/src/`

 ## Section 1: Standard Setup